SovereignCloudStack/standards/Decisions/scs-xxxx-v1-ssd-flavors.md

 ### Heartbeat slowdown

-To avoid causing too many failovers by occasional high latencies, the frqeuency of heartbeats can be lowered from the default 1/100ms.
+To avoid causing too many fail-overs by occasional high latencies, the frequency of heartbeats can be lowered from the default 1/100ms.
 The reelection timeout should change along with it (typically set to 10 beats).